 Understanding the many factors and forces that contribute to the health and appearance of your ponds and water features, ILM helps you implement and maintain a plan that fits your course’s needs and your maintenance objectives.
 Company Vice President, Sarah Zink said, “We find that many of our clients require a thoughtfully integrated approach to land and water management.
 There really isn’t a ’one size fits all’ approach to this work.”

 Diversified Waterscapes, Inc. (DWI) (www.dwiwater.com)

 If you’ve seen the sparkling Bellagio Fountain in Las Vegas, then you are already familiar with the work of Diversified Waterscapes, Inc., the company that keeps this water feature operational and pristine.
-Founded in 1973, this southern California based company is family owned, and emphasizes their family friendly and personalized approach to serving each client.
+Founded in 1973, this southern California-based company is family-owned and emphasizes its family-friendly and personalized approach to serving each client.

-With an extensive list of services that includes lake, pond and stream maintenance, bio-augmentation, plant installation, consulting, clean-outs, shoreline rehabilitation, pump installation and repair, restoration of aquatic systems, and aeration and fountain installation and service, DWI is well positioned to respond to the water maintenance and management needs of golf courses.
+With an extensive list of services that includes a lake, pond, and stream maintenance, bio-augmentation, plant installation, consulting, clean-outs, shoreline rehabilitation, pump installation and repair, restoration of aquatic systems, and aeration and fountain installation and service, DWI is well-positioned to respond to the water maintenance and management needs of golf courses.